jamesplease/fi-calc-guide/src/configuration/initial-portfolio.md

 using FI Calc, you specify the portfolio that you have, or plan to have, at the start of your retirement.

-Presently, FI Calc supports two kinds of assets: equities and bonds.
+Presently, FI Calc supports entering two kinds of assets: equities and bonds.
 More asset types will be added in the future.

 ## Deciding on a Portfolio Value